Handbook for PhD Students in Statistics

 During six weeks leading up to the prelims, two advanced PhD students will assist the first year students in preparing for the exams, holding weekly meetings one for the Applied Statistics exam and one for the Theoretical Statistics exam.

-Incoming first-year students may request the DGA to take one or both of their preliminary exams.
+Incoming first-year students may submit a request to the DGA to take one or both of their preliminary exams.
 This will only be considered if the students have had extensive training in statistics in their prior studies.
 If approved, and if the student passes one or more of these, then he/she may be excused from the requirement of taking the first-year courses in that subject.

 First year summer reading courses: It is highly recommended for first year students to take a reading course with a faculty member during the summer.
 This does not require formal registration, only coordination with a faculty member.
 Such a reading course typically involves reading a number of papers recommended by the faculty member and presenting them during the meetings.